Roy MacLeod: Career

 In 2021, under the auspices of the Academy of the Social Sciences in Australia, MacLeod co-convened and presented a nine-part webinar series on 'Australia's Future in Space: Making SPACE for the Social Sciences'.

 Distinctions and awards

-Roy MacLeod is a Fellow of the Society of Antiquaries of London, the Royal Historical Society, the Academy of the Social Sciences in Australia, the Australian Academy of the Humanities, The International Academy of the History of Science, and of the Royal Society of New South Wales.
+Roy MacLeod is a Fellow of the Society of Antiquaries of London, the Royal Historical Society, the Academy of the Social Sciences in Australia, the Australian Academy of the Humanities, the International Academy of the History of Science, and the Royal Society of New South Wales.
 He has twice been a Fellow at the Chemical Heritage Foundation in the United States (now the Science History Institute).

 In 2001 he was awarded the Doctor of Letters degree by Cambridge University.
 In the same year he was awarded a Centenary Medal for services to History by the Australian government.

-In 2005, he received a doctorate of letters, honoris causa from the University of Bologna.
+In 2005, for services to the Faculty of Letters, he received a doctorate of letters, honoris causa from the University of Bologna.